What to expect during a lesson - based on frequently asked questions

 Is this group instruction?

-No. As you can see in the video below, there will be more than one student present in the room during a lesson (typically 3 to 4).
+Not really!
+Our lessons allow students to make individual progress within the context of a small group setting.
+As you can see in the video below, there will be more than one student present in the room during a lesson (typically 4 to 6).
 However, our lessons are not collaborative, classroom-style groups, but rather separate lessons being conducted at the same time.
-Each student works individually with a teacher, and at their own pace.
+Each student works individually with a teacher, at their own pace, and begins to learn how to sight read from the very first lesson.
 Students are not held back, or pushed, based on the progress of the other students -- they can move ahead as fast as they like.
+Our teaching style encourages independent learning, giving students the confidence to continue playing and learning their whole lives!
 Dual sets of headphones at each instrument keep things quiet and focused, and give students privacy so they can relax and better absorb new concepts.
 Similarly, for our strings and brass/wind instrument lessons, we use either electric instruments (with headphones) or mutes.

 Time, Structure, Materials